This is a guest blog of our partner TeamTailor.

 It’s also important to consider how many resources you’re using for each hire.
 It may be that you discover funds could be better distributed in other areas or that budgets can be lowered.
 Advertising expenses, marketing costs and software fees are all things to consider when calculating this metric.
 It may require some trial-and-error testing to identify what works and what is most cost effective for your business.

 Data point 2: Quality over quantity when ensuring successful hiring process

 A lot of the time it can seem as though everything is working well and your recruitment process is running smoothly.
 However, it is also crucial to ensure the quality of the hires you are making.
 This can be a little more difficult and requires assessing the job performance of your employees and setting KPIs to understand their proficiency.
 This will allow you to highlight areas for improvement in your company and assess the quality of hires.
 (Are you really finding the best candidates available?).

 Data point 3: Candidates should come first within your recruitment process

 According to the Talent Board’s 2015 North American Candidate Experience Research Report, ‘organisations are better able to deliver higher quality talent and align more closely with company goals when the candidate comes first’.

-The data you gather on your recruitment process should highlight areas to make the experience more streamlined and less tedious not only for the recruiter, but the candidate too.
-A smoother recruitment process might be the difference in swaying a candidate’s decision in applying elsewhere, particularly with stronger candidates who perhaps aren’t short of options with job opportunities and can afford to be slightly more fussy.
+The data you gather on your recruitment process should highlight areas to make the experience more streamlined.
+As well as less tedious not only for the recruiter, but the candidate too.
+A smoother recruitment process might be the difference in swaying a candidate’s decision in applying elsewhere.
+Particularly with stronger candidates who perhaps aren’t short of options with job opportunities and can afford to be slightly more fussy.